Dialpuri/xpid/README.md

 # Xpid

-`xpid` is a Gemmi-based tool designed to detect XH-π interactions in PDB/mmCIF files.
+`Xpid` is a Gemmi-based tool designed to detect XH-π interactions in PDB/mmCIF files.

 ## Installation